ilylabs/ilylabs.github.io/_projects/ComplexMats-prediction.md

 #### Pork lungs inflation/deflation

 Another interesting experiment I was able to contribute for was the study of pork lung behavior during inflation/deflation.
-The experiment was led by [Bénédict Bonnet](https://ca.linkedin.com/in/b%C3%A9n%C3%A9dicte-bonnet-7b14a065/en-us) (now a happy Msc in biomedical engineering).
+The experiment was led by [Bénédicte Bonnet](https://ca.linkedin.com/in/b%C3%A9n%C3%A9dicte-bonnet-7b14a065/en-us) (now a happy Msc in biomedical engineering).
 The study was supervised by [Pr.
 Frédérick Gosselin](http://fgosselin.meca.polymtl.ca), [Pr.
-Isabelle Villemure](https://www.polymtl.ca/expertises/en/villemure-isabelle) and [Dr. George Rakocih M.D.](https://www.ctsnet.org/home/grakovich).
+Isabelle Villemure](https://www.polymtl.ca/expertises/en/villemure-isabelle) and [Dr. George Rakovich M.D.](https://www.ctsnet.org/home/grakovich).
 There will be a publication for this one, it is currently under review.
 {: style="text-align: justify;"}